 vii.
 Specify, in accordance with the Dispute Resolution Policy, the remedies sought;

 viii.
-Identify any other legal proceedings that have been commenced or terminated in connection with or relating to the domain name that is the subject of the Complaint;
+Identify any other legal proceedings that have been commenced or terminated in connection with or relating to the impugned domain name;

 ix.
 Conclude with the following statement followed by the signature of the Complainant or its authorized representative:

-"Complainant certifies that the information contained in this Complaint is to the best of Complainant's knowledge complete and accurate, that this Complaint is not being presented for any improper purpose, such as to harass the Respondent etc.
+"Complainant certifies that the information contained in this Complaint is to the best of Complainant's knowledge and is complete and accurate, also that this Complaint is not being presented for any improper purpose, such as to harass the Respondent etc."

 c.
 A separate Complaint is required to be filed for dispute relating to each domain name.

-5. Appointment of the Panel and Timing of Decision
+5. Appointment of Arbitrator and Timeline of Award

 a. .IN Registry shall maintain and publish a publicly available list of arbitrators and their qualifications.

-(ii) After an Arbitrator has been appointed, but before rendering a decision, the Arbitrator dies, or is unable to act, or refuses to act, the .IN Registry shall, upon written request by either Party, appoint a replacement Arbitrator from the .IN Registry?s list of Arbitrators.
+b.
+In case an Arbitrator is unable to act, or refuses to act, or dies before passing an award, the .IN Registry shall, upon written request by either Party, appoint another Arbitrator from the .IN Registry's list of Arbitrators.

-(iii) A Party may challenge an arbitrator?s impartiality or independence by filing a written request to the .IN Registry within seven (7) calendar days of the date of receipt of the notice of appointment of the Arbitrator in question, stating the circumstances likely to give rise to justifiable doubt as to the relevant Arbitrator?s impartiality or independence, together with specific reasons therefore.
-The .IN Registry, in its sole discretion, shall decide whether such doubts are justified, and if the .IN Registry so finds, the .IN Registry may remove the Arbitrator against whom the challenge was made and replace such Arbitrator with another arbitrator from the .IN Registry?s list of arbitrators.
+c.
+A Party may challenge an arbitrator's impartiality or independence by filing a written request to the .IN Registry within seven (7) calendar days of the date of receipt of the notice of appointment of such Arbitrator, stating the circumstances likely to give rise to justifiable doubt to an Arbitrator's impartiality or independence.
+The .IN Registry, reserves the right to decide whether the removal of Arbitrator is necessary given the reasons so provided.

 7. Communication Between Parties and the Arbitrator

-No Party or anyone acting on its behalf may have any unilateral communication with an Arbitrator.
-All communications between a Party and the Arbitrator, or between a Party and the .IN Registry shall be made in the manner prescribed in these Rules of Procedure.
+No Party or any of its representatives may have any unilateral communication with an Arbitrator.
+All communications between a Party and an Arbitrator or between a Party and the .IN Registry shall be made in the manner prescribed in these Rules of Procedure.

 8. General Powers of the Arbitrator

 a.
-An Arbitrator shall conduct the arbitration proceeding in such manner as it considers appropriate in accordance with the Arbitration and Conciliation Act 1996, Dispute Resolution Policy, the Rules of Procedure and any bye-laws, rules and guidelines framed thereunder.
+An Arbitrator shall conduct the arbitration proceeding in such manner as it considers appropriate in accordance with the Arbitration and Conciliation Act, 1996 amended as per the Arbitration and Conciliation (Amendment) Act, 2015 read with the Arbitration & Conciliation Rules, Dispute Resolution Policy and its by-laws, and guidelines, as amended from time to time.

 b.
-In all cases, the Arbitrator shall ensure that the Parties are treated with equality and that each Party is given a fair opportunity to present its case.
+The Arbitrator shall at all times treat the Parties with equality and provide each one of them with a fair opportunity to present their case.

 9. Language of the Arbitration Proceedings